 Medical Researchers—Can Your Research Survive During the Pandemic?

 The current COVID-19 pandemic is in the spotlight.
-Funding cuts due to COVID-19 has affected medical research areas such as cancer, dementia and cardiovascular diseases.
+Funding cuts due to the global crisis has affected medical research areas such as cancer, dementia, and cardiovascular diseases.
 Clinical trials have been put on hold and trained medical staff have been reallocated either to care for COVID-19 patients or assist in COVID-19 testing.
 This has put a major burden on the resources available for non-COVID-19 related healthcare.